WICG/aom/explainer.md

   property to an illegal value
 * Ignoring attemps to set an accessibility property to an illegal value.

-However, one important consideration is that whether or not a value is legal or not often depends on the context.
+However, one important consideration is that in current web accessibility specs, whether or not a value is legal or not often depends on the context.

 For example, the **`checked`** property is only defined on accessible nodes with certain roles like **`checkbox`** and **`radio`**.